shiriivtsan/spotinst-functions-examples/node-slack-bot/README.md

 ### Installing

 First you will need to fork this repository and set it up on your local machine.
-Then you will need to install the serverless-spotinst-functions plugin and the mysql library by running this command inside the project repository:
+Then you will need to install the serverless-spotinst-functions plugin, GitHub and Slack libraries by running this command inside the project repository:

 ```bash
 npm install